huggingface/diffusers/examples/community/README.md

 seed = 0
 prompt = "a forest | a camel"
 weights = " 1 | 1"  # Equal weight to each prompt.
-Cna be negative
+Can be negative

 images = []
 for i in range(4):